-The most common side effects with COVID-19 vaccine Janssen in the clinical trials were pain at the injection site, headache, tiredness, muscle pain and nausea.
-They were mild or moderate and resolved within 1 or 2 days after vaccination.
-They affected more than 1 in 10 people.
+As of 31 August 2021, an estimated 33.5 million doses of Janssen (Ad26.COV2.S) vaccine had been administered.
+The most common side effects with COVID-19 vaccine Janssen are pain at the injection site, headache, tiredness, muscle pain and nausea.
+They are mild or moderate and resolve within 1 or 2 days after vaccination.